wp-plugins/membees-member-login-widget/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+* Insured that the plugin uses the latest stable version of the jQuery library

+= 1.1.2 =
+* Addressed the erroneous generation of two script errors that did not affect the performance of the plugin

 = 1.1.1 =
 Removed an issue with a social sharing plugin that prevented the "fetching" of images from a WP post when a user was trying to share the post on a social network.
 The plugin now allows for people in the WP Users table with site admin roles to inherit member roles defined & managed in Membee.

 = 1.0.4 =
 Better support for the "Display In Menus" WordPress feature